janberges/elphmod/examples/README.md

     python3 -m pip install -r requirements.txt

+(Installing PyQt5 is only necessary if the Tk interface is not available.)

 * `a2f.py` - Eliashberg spectral function of monolayer TaS2
 * `coulomb.py` - Coulomb interaction from VASP
 * `dos.py` - density of states via smearing and tetrahedron methods